jonrau1/ElectricEye/README.md

 python3 electriceye-insights.py
 ```

-### Manually execute the ElectricEye ECS Task (you only need to do this once)
+### Manually execute the ElectricEye ECS Task
----

-In this stage we will use the console the manually run the ElectricEye ECS task.
+In this stage we will use the console the manually run the ElectricEye ECS task, it is optional.

 1. Navigate to the ECS Console, select **Task Definitions** and toggle the `electric-eye` task definition.
 Select the **Actions** dropdown menu and select **Run Task** as shown in the below screenshot.

 ![Run task dropdown](screenshots/run-ecs-task-dropdown.JPG)

-2. Configure the following settings in the **Run Task** screen as shown in the screenshot below
+2. Configure the following settings in the **Run Task** screen as shown in the screenshot below.

 - Launch type: **Fargate**
 - Platform version: **LATEST**
 - Cluster: **electric-eye-vpc-ecs-cluster** (unless named otherwise)